 Another thing that they did was that they oppressed their employees, their laborers.
 They drove them to work harder on these fast days.
-They didn't give their employees time off, to fast themselves.
+They didn't give their employees time off to fast themselves.
 They made them work.
-Like I said, this is a parallel to the other phrase—where they do their pleasure, or they find pleasure.
+Like I said, this is a parallel to the other phrase—where they do their pleasure or they find pleasure.
 This means that they went ahead and went to work, and they did whatever they wanted to do.
 It's just another way of saying it.
 The Hebrew does that quite often.
-It'll take one phrase, and then restating it in a second phrase.
+It'll take one phrase, and then restate it in a second phrase.
 So "finding pleasure" in the fast and "exploiting all your laborers" are basically talking about the same situation.
 They went to work.
 They did what they wanted to do.
 They made their money.
 They grind their employee's nose on the millstone.
 And God says, "The fast should teach you something totally opposite to this."

-The third thing is that it says, "you fast for strife and debate, and to strike with the fist of wickedness."
+The third thing it says, "You fast for strife and debate, and to strike with the fist of wickedness."
 They fasted to win arguments.
 They fasted to win conflicts.
 What they were trying to do was get God on their side.
 "If I fast this week, maybe I can get the contract on that bit of business that Joe Blow down the street is also trying to get a contract on.
-Maybe, if I fast, God will have good thoughts for me; and He'll let me have it, instead of Joe Blow."
+Maybe, if I fast, God will have good thoughts for me, and He'll let me have it, instead of Joe Blow."
 That's the idea.
-They were fasting in order to make God choose sides on areas, arguments, or what have you—even conflicts that came to blows.
+They were fasting in order to make God choose sides on areas, arguments, or even conflicts that came to blows.
 It says, "to strike with the fist of wickedness."

 They wanted God to condone their sin, just because they went without some food and water for a short period of time.
 They thought this would sway God's mind in their favor.
 But God says, "This is not the kind of fast that is going to get My attention."